domino54/title-packs/Documentation/Pursuit.md

 ### What is Pursuit?
 Pursuit is simple gamemode about interacing with other players.
 Players are split into **Thieves**, that escape the **Police**, which must catch them all.

 At the beginning of each round random first Policeman is tossed after some seconds.
 This allows Thieves to move away.
 You can also vote yourself as Policeman by pressing **"Give up"** key (Delete).
 During the round, Police is chasing Theives.
 The Thief is caught if any Policeman **drives through** him.
-Caught Thieves become the Police.
+Caught Thieves respawn and become the Police.
 Round ends if **all Thieves are caught** or **time reaches the limit**.
 If time reached the limit and only one Thief remains, he is the **round winner**.

 While the Police can respawn freely, Thieves have to **wait 30 seconds** before they got respawn.
 Thief can respawn instantly only before first Policeman is toss.